mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 If no databases are listed, the utility shows the disk space usage for all databases.

-You also have the choice to view the output in one of the following formats using the :option:`--format` option.
+To specify how to display output, use one of the following values with the :option:`--format` option:

-**GRID**
+**GRID** (default)
-  Displays output formatted like that of the mysql monitor in a grid or table layout.
-This is the default format.
+  Display output formatted like that of the mysql monitor in a grid or table layout.

 **CSV**
-  Displays the output in a comma-separated list.
+  Display output in comma-separated values format.

 **TAB**
-  Displays the output in a tab-separated list.
+  Display output in tab-separated format.

 **VERTICAL**
-  Displays the output in a single column similar to the \G option for the mysql monitor commands.
+  Display output in a single column similar to the ``\G`` command for the mysql monitor.

 You can turn off the headers when using formats CSV and TAB by specifying the :option:`--no-headers` option.